Ficool

 She walked back toward the camp, her boots crunching on the scorched earth.
 She stopped twenty paces from Thal and watched him.

 "He walks with us," she said.
 "Always.
 Even in battle.
 Heavy steps.
 Slow turns.
 But when he is alone, he moves like that."
-She gestured at the devastation on the ridge, at the uprooted trees and gouged earth.
+She gestured at the devastation on the ridge.
 "And the world tears itself apart around him."

 Nyra frowned.
 "He has always been fast."